mesosphere/dcos-kafka-service/README.md

 #### View Topic Offsets

-There is an optional --time parameter which may be set to either “first”, “last”, or a timestamp in milliseconds as [described in the Kafka documentation](https://cwiki.apache.org/confluence/display/KAFKA/System+Tools#SystemTools-GetOffsetShell).
+There is an optional --time parameter which may be set to either "first", "last", or a timestamp in milliseconds as [described in the Kafka documentation](https://cwiki.apache.org/confluence/display/KAFKA/System+Tools#SystemTools-GetOffsetShell).

 ``` bash
 $ dcos kafka --framework-name=kafka topic offsets topic1